965 words

 The <processing> element specifies miscellaneous database engine settings:

-• The max-threads attribute specifies the maximum number of concurrent threads that can be served by the database engine simultaneously.
-When the specified maximum is reached - new requests are pending until previous requests are completed.
-The optimal number is usually larger than the number of available CPU cores, but not too large, to avoid thread competition that leads to poor performance.
+max-threadsattribute specifies the maximum number of concurrent threads that the database engine can serve simultaneously.
+When this maximum is reached, new requests are queued until previous requests are completed.
+The optimal number is usually larger than the number of available CPU cores but not so large that it causes performance degradation from thread competition.

 The <query-cache> element